inexorgame-obsolete/wiki-mirror/Distributed-File-System.md

 ### Goal

 The efforts to make content available faster and the fact that content gets updated means that we have to think about how to store and distribute content.
-The problem of store and distribute data is a typical problem, which isn't specific to SauerFork.
+The problem of store and distribute data is a typical problem, which isn't specific to our game.

 ### Features